Is Paramount Global (PARA) a Keeper?

-Paramount Global (NASDAQ:PARA) went down by -1.99% from its latest closing price compared to the recent 1-year high of $39.21.
-The company’s stock price has collected 6.85% of gains in the last five trading sessions.
-The Wall Street Journal reported on 01/24/23 that Paramount Weighs Making Paramount+ Content Available on Showtime TV
+Paramount Global (NASDAQ:PARA) went down by -2.57% from its latest closing price compared to the recent 1-year high of $39.21.
+The company’s stock price has collected 6.63% of gains in the last five trading sessions.
+The Wall Street Journal reported on 02/01/23 that ‘Dr. Phil’ Show to End After 21 Seasons in Another Daytime TV Shakeup

 Is It Worth Investing in Paramount Global (NASDAQ :PARA) Right Now?

-Paramount Global (NASDAQ:PARA) scored a price-to-earnings ratio above its average ratio, recording 5.33 x from its present earnings ratio.
-Plus, the 36-month beta value for PARA is at 1.62.
-Opinions of the stock are interesting as 7 analysts out of 29 who provided ratings for Paramount Global declared the stock was a “buy,” while 0 rated the stock as “overweight,” 10 rated it as “hold,” and 11 as “sell.”
+Paramount Global (NASDAQ:PARA) scored a price-to-earnings ratio above its average ratio, recording 5.80 x from its present earnings ratio.
+Plus, the 36-month beta value for PARA is at 1.63.

 Sponsored